 Essentially, I made it for the kids to see if they would eat a rice ball in the shape of a triangle.

-The great thing about these spicy tuna onigiri is that you can make them ahead of time and stick them in the fridge.
+You can make the the Spicy Tuna Onigiri ahead of time and stick them in the fridge.

 Let me know if you try out this tuna onigiri recipe.
-Tag me on Instagram @siftandsimmer or leave me a comment below.
+Tag me on Instagram @siftandsimmer or leave me a comment/rating below.

 Spicy Tuna Onigiri